mjhea0/node-getting-started/readme.md

 Building on the code from the second part, update the code so that you enter a number instead of text.
 Create a new route that checks to see if the number is equal to the right number.
 If the user guesses right, return "Right!"; but, if the user guesses wrong, return "Wrong.
 Guess again."
 Finally, update your *main.js* to call the new endpoint of the route - passing the inputted number - then have it wait for a callback ("Right!" or "Wrong.
 Guess again."), which will be appended to the DOM.

 Need help?
-Check out my answe in the "part3" folder.
+Check out my answer in the "part3" folder.

 Cheers!